sarciszewski/php-future/README.md

 This library backports some new features into old versions of PHP.

+This **MIT Licensed** project is produced and maintained by [Resonant Core](https://resonantcore.net) for the good of the PHP developer community.

 ## ATTENTION PHP 5.2 / 5.3 USERS

 We don't support versions of PHP that have reached or exceeded their end-of-life date.